StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 Most importantly, the flexbox layout is **direction-agnostic** as opposed to the regular layouts such as `block`, which is vertically-based and `inline`, which is horizontally-based.
 While those work well for pages, they __lack flexibility to support large or complex applications__, especially when it comes to orientation changing, resizing, stretching, shrinking, etc.

 !!! note
-    Flexbox layout is most appropriate to the components of an application and small-scale layouts, while the Grid layout is intended for larger scale layouts. ("When to use Flexbox vs. Grid layout")
+    **Note:** Flexbox layout is most appropriate to the components of an application and small-scale layouts, while the Grid layout is intended for larger scale layouts. ("When to use Flexbox vs. Grid layout")

+!!! question
+    **Question:** What makes the Flexbox layout direction agnostic?
+Think about an examples that illustrates that behaviour.

 ## Basic Concepts and Terminology